Martially/community/contributors/design-proposals/volume-snapshotting.md

 * CRUD operations on snapshot schedules

-    * Create: Specify a snapshot within a PVC spec as a [cron expression](http://crontab-generator.org/)
+    * Create: Specify a snapshot within a PVC spec as a [cron expression](http://crontab-generator.org/).

-        * The cron expression provides flexibility to decrease the interval between snapshots in future versions
+        * The cron expression provides flexibility to decrease the interval among snapshots in future versions.

-    * Read: Display snapshot schedule to user via kubectl get pvc
+    * Read: Display snapshot schedule to users via kubectl get PVC.

-    * Update: Do not support changing the snapshot schedule for an existing PVC
+    * Update: Do not support changing the snapshot schedule for an existing PVC.

-    * Delete: Do not support deleting the snapshot schedule for an existing PVC
+    * Delete: Do not support deleting the snapshot schedule for an existing PVC.

         * In v1, the snapshot schedule is tied to the lifecycle of the PVC.
 Update and delete operations are therefore not supported.
-In future versions, this may be done using kubectl edit pvc/name
+In future versions, this may be done using kubectl edit pvc/name.

 * Validation

-    * Cron expressions must have a 0 in the minutes place and use exact, not interval syntax
+    * Cron expressions must have a 0 in the minutes place and use exact, not interval syntax.

         * [EBS](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/TakeScheduledSnapshot.html) appears to be able to take snapshots at the granularity of minutes, GCE PD takes at most minutes.
 Therefore for v1, we ensure that snapshots are taken at most hourly and at exact times (rather than at time intervals).

-    * If Kubernetes cannot find a PV that supports snapshotting via its API, reject the PVC and display an error message to the user
+    * If Kubernetes cannot find a PV that supports snapshotting via its API, reject the PVC and display an error message to the users.

  Objective

-Goal: Enable automatic periodic snapshotting (NOTE:  A snapshot is a read-only copy of a disk.)  for all kubernetes volume plugins.
+Goal: Enable automatic periodic snapshotting (NOTE:  A snapshot is a read-only copy of a disk)  for all kubernetes volume plugins.

-Goal: Implement snapshotting interface for GCE PDs.
+Goal: Implement snapshotting interfaces for GCE PDs.

 Goal: Protect against data loss by allowing users to restore snapshots of their disks.

-Nongoal: Implement snapshotting support on Kubernetes for non GCE PD volumes.
+Nongoal: Implement snapshotting supporte on Kubernetes for non GCE PD volumes.

 Nongoal: Use snapshotting to provide additional features such as migration.